Director/Shockwave F.A.Q.

 window("stage") does not seem to work, now what?

-stage and miaws somehow seems to crash Director mx2004 on windows when running CPS.
+Using the new window("stage") syntax for changing the shape of the stage and miaws somehow seems to crash Director mx2004 on windows when running CPS.
+The solution is to use the old syntax:

 window("stage").appearanceOptions.mask = member(...